videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-2/quick-start.md

 }
 ```

-- After creating function we pass this function in `top-bar` component this way
+- After creating the above function, pass it to the `top-bar` component as follows:

 ```html ="app.component.html"
 <app-top-bar